An official website of the United States government

 If you are a U.S. citizen or Lawful Permanent Resident (green card holder), you are responsible for filing U.S. federal income tax returns while abroad.
 You will find useful information on the Internal Revenue Service (IRS) website, such as Frequently Asked Questions about taxes or how to apply for an Individual Taxpayer Identification Number (ITIN).

-Now all U.S. citizens can receive their blank ballots electronically.
-Depending on the state in which you are eligible to vote, you may get your ballot by email, fax, or internet download.
-To start, go to www.FVAP.gov to complete a new Federal Post Card Application (FPCA), print and sign the form then return it to your local U.S. election office.
-Include your email address on the form so it’s easier for your election officials to reach you if there is a problem.
-If your state delivers ballots electronically by fax only, be sure to include your fax number.
-If you request electronic delivery and include your email address or fax number, you’ll receive your blank ballot 45 days before general and mid-term elections and generally 30 days before special, primary, and run-off elections for federal offices.
+Depending on where you are eligible to vote, you may get your ballot by email, fax, or internet download.
+To start, complete a Federal Post Card Application (FPCA) here.
+Print, sign, and return the FPCA to your local U.S. election office.
+Include your email address so election officials can reach you if there is a problem.
+If your state delivers ballots electronically by fax only, include your fax number.
+If you request electronic delivery and include your email address or fax number, you will receive your blank ballot 45 days before general and mid-term elections and generally 30 days before special, primary, and run-off elections for federal offices.
 We recommend completing a new FPCA each January, or when you move.

 The U.S. Embassy in N’Djamena assumes no responsibility for the professional ability or reputation of the persons or legal facilities whose names appear on the following list; nor does this serve as an endorsement.
 While routine consultations and emergencies may be handled in N’Djamena, you may wish to consult a legal advisor in the United States for specific information regarding the U.S. and/or Chadian legal system.

 The U.S. Embassy in N’Djamena assumes no responsibility for the professional ability or reputation of the persons or medical facilities whose names appear on the following list; nor does this serve as an endorsement.
 While routine consultations and emergencies may be handled in N’Djamena, most patients prefer to seek medical and dental service abroad, especially for intrusive procedures, if time and circumstances allow.
 Please note that Medicaid/Medicare does not apply outside the United States, and your private medical insurance may or may not apply overseas; contact your insurance provider for more information.